UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 Since the beginning of this module, we have explored basic Python Data types and structures.
-We’ve covered how they can be transformed into a dataframe but that didn’t answer the lingering question:
+We’ve covered how they can be transformed into a dataframe, but that didn’t answer the lingering question:

 ***“What is and makes up a Pandas dataframe?”***